 1. What You Are Worried About

-If you supervise organizations that use AI to file, approve, or move things in the real world, you are likely concerned with:
+If you supervise organizations where people, systems, automations, or AI agents can file, approve, submit, transfer, or change records in the real world, you are likely concerned with:

 Sensitive data, models, and workflows span multiple vendors and jurisdictions.